-Horse-racing is an activity where the uncertainty is openly recognized and sometimes used to add to the excitement of the race by betting on the outcome.
-Notice that if High Street is quoted at odds of 12 to 1, so that a stake of one dollar will yield 12 if High Street wins, this largely reflects the amount of money placed on the horse, not any individual's uncertainty; certainly not the bookmaker's, who expects to make a profit.
+Horse racing is an activity where the uncertainty is openly recognized and sometimes used to add to the excitement of the race by betting on the outcome.
+Notice that if High Street is quoted at odds of 12 to 1, so that a stake of 1 dollar will yield 12 if High Street wins, this largely reflects the amount of money placed on the horse, not any individual's uncertainty; certainly not the bookmaker's, who expects to make a profit.
 Your own odds will help you decide whether or not to bet at 12 to 1.
 The distinction between betting odds and odds as belief is explored in §3.8.
+Betting is discussed in §14.5.